knee-cola/array-merge-by-id/README.md

 # What's this?

 This is a set of functions specialized in comparing and merging arrays of elements signed by unique set of IDs.
-This is typically used in scenario in which client-side data-sets with changes comming from the an SQL server (server > client replication).
+This is typically used in scenario in which client-side data-sets with changes coming from the an SQL server (server > client replication).

 The center stage of this toolkit is the `mergeA` function, which merges two arrays.
 The following snippet demonstrates how this function can apply (merging, replicating) changes to an existing data array: